 LTCRs are multi-year instruments, ARRs are annual, monthly or seasonal instruments, and TCRs are monthly and seasonal financial instruments whose values are determined as part of the DA Market settlement based on the MW amount of the TCR (including LTCRs converted to TCRs) and the DA Market differential of the Marginal Congestion Component of LMP between specified sinks and sources.
 TCRs are of the obligation type which means they can result in a credit or a charge.
 They provide a financial hedge against congestion costs in the DA Market as long as the MCC of the TCR sink Settlement Location is greater than the MCC of the TCR source Settlement Location.
 If the MCC at the TCR sink Settlement Location is less than the MCC of the TCR source Settlement Location, the TCR holder is charged (this type of TCR is commonly referred to as a “Counter-Flow TCR”).
+Awarded LTCRs are directly converted into TCRs prior to the annual ARR allocation for the current allocation year.

 Auction Revenue Rights (ARRs) are obtained by Eligible Entities during the annual ARR allocation process and/or monthly ARR allocation process.
-LTCRs are automatically converted into ARRs and TCRs for modeling and settlement purposes.
 Holders of ARRs are entitled to receive the Annual and Monthly TCR Auction revenues associated with awarded TCR Bids.
 However, ARRs are of the obligation type which means they can result in the holder receiving a portion of the TCR auction revenues or contributing to the TCR auction revenues.
 ARRs associated with LTCRs are automatically converted into TCRs which may be sold in the annual and Monthly TCR auctions.

-TCRs are obtained by Market Participants through the Annual and Monthly TCR Auctions.
+TCRs are obtained by Market Participants through the annual LTCR allocation and the Annual and Monthly TCR Auctions.
 Optionally, ARR holders may convert their ARRs into TCRs in the Annual and Monthly TCR Auctions and either hold the TCRs or offer these TCRs for sale in the auctions.

 The TCR Markets Process is subject to review by the Market Monitor, consistent with Attachment AG of the SPP OATT.